paulszyd/RepData_PeerAssessment1/Peer_Assessment_Week2.md

 ![](Peer_Assessment_Week2_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

 It appears that the number of steps appears to be greater on weekend days than weekdays.
-The number of steps declines noticeably after the early morning on weekdays, indicating possibly sedentary acitivities during the week, while the number of steps decline far less during the day on weekends.title: "Damn Markdown"
+The number of steps declines noticeably after the early morning on weekdays, indicating possibly sedentary acitivities during the week, while the number of steps decline far less during the day on weekends.